 Temporarily, Maya is focused on the past.
-She is motivated by revenge – of 9/11 and of the death of Jessica.
-As Daniel Hack explains, revenge, even when involving the planning of future actions, is always focused on past events.
-Maya’s passionate, almost fanatical pursuit of Bin Laden conflicts with her commander’s demand that she would focus on preventing future attacks.
-The temporal difference between Maya and the men is further expressed through the issue of technology.
-Throughout the film Maya operates only simple technologies, such as a car, DVD players and monitors, paperwork, a wig, a marker.
-For any advanced technologies, she is completely dependent on her superiors and on male operators, who take their time in joining her efforts.
+She is motivated by revenge of 9/11 and of Jessica’s death.
+As Daniel Hack explains, revenge, even when it involves the planning of future actions, is always focused on past events.
+Maya’s passionate, almost fanatical pursuit of Bin Laden conflicts with her male commander’s demand that she focus on preventing future attacks.
+The temporal difference between Maya and men is further expressed through the use of technology.
+Throughout the film, Maya operates only simple technologies, such as a car, DVD players and monitors, paperwork, a wig, a marker.
+She is completely dependent on her superiors and on male operators, who take their time in joining her efforts, for any access to advanced technology.

 These differences in space and time culminate in the last section of the film.
-As the men, a well-coordinated group of comrades, depart for their night raid, Maya is left behind, alone, returned to the conventional gender role of a woman waiting for the return of the warriors.
+As the men, a well-coordinated band of fighters, depart for their night raid, Maya is left behind, alone, cast back into to the conventional gender role of the woman awaiting the warriors’ return.
 The night attack, from which Maya is excluded, is a spectacle of futuristic technologies.
-The combatants arrive at the target in novel, undetectable helicopters that have never even been tested.
-With their gear and night vision apparatus they look like aliens or cyborgs from an advanced civilization, with four eyes each.
-By including green and grainy footage, shot with night vision apparatus, the film shares with the audience, but not with Maya, this enhanced gaze, along with some information that Maya does not possess in “real” time.
+The combatants arrive at the target in undetectable helicopters that have never even been tested.
+With their gear and night vision apparatus they look like aliens or cyborgs from an advanced civilization.
+By including green and grainy footage, shot using night vision, the film shares with the audience, but not with Maya, this enhanced gaze, as well as information that Maya does not possess in “real” time.

 Maya is not only singled out from the men, but she is also similar in a number of ways to the terrorists.
-According to Hack, in Western culture revenge is considered historically as a primitive, atavistic, irrational and uncivilized motive, qualities often associated with terrorists.
-Maya is obsessively dedicated to the task of revenge, totally sacrificing her personal life.
-Like the terrorists she has an almost messianic concept of her mission: “A lot of my friends died trying to do this.
-I believe I was spared so I could finish the job”, she says.
-She is in a sort of Jihad of her own.
+According to Hack, Western culture has historically considered revenge to be a primitive, atavistic, irrational, and uncivilized motive, qualities often associated with terrorists.
+Maya is obsessively dedicated to the task of revenge, entirely sacrificing her personal life.
+Like the terrorists, she has an almost messianic concept of her mission: “A lot of my friends died trying to do this.
+I believe I was spared so I could finish the job,” she says.
+In a sense, Maya has embarked on a jihad of her own.